 A great conference website presents a professional image, validates your event as a legitimate conference (differentiating it from all of the predatory conferences out there), and provides an information-hub for everyone involved in your event, regardless of their role.

 The value of a conference website does not end after the event.
 Many organizers use their website for years to come as a place where people can access the information from past conferences.

 There are many tools available to help you create a conference website.
 You can use a specialized event management solution like Fourwaves that includes an event website builder and other conference-related tools, one of the popular platforms like Wix, Squarespace, Wordpress or Webflow, or a custom-made website.

 Your conference website is something you will probably update frequently so it’s best to use a platform that makes it easy to do so.
 Most of the popular platforms have been designed to make it easy for non-web developers to add and edit content to a website.

-Dedicated solutions specifically designed for event websites provide a similar level of simplicity and functionality but are especially useful because they also integrate tools that can manage your event registrations, abstract submissions, research review process, attendee communications and more.
+Dedicated solutions specifically designed for event websites , like Fourwaves, provide a similar level of simplicity and functionality but are especially useful because they also integrate tools that can manage your event registrations, abstract submissions, research review process, attendee communications and more.
 This prevents you from needing to purchase and learn how to use multiple tools from multiple vendors.
 This is also beneficial from a financial perspective and, since all of the tools were usually built specifically to work together, it provides a unified, seamless experience for everyone.

 What should a conference website include?